prasunanand/gsoc_blog/blog.md

 ###Results
 From the above graphs, we see that for addition and subtraction, NMatrix- JRuby is the clear winner.
 NMatrix- Lapacke is the clear winner in matrix multiplication.
 NMatrix-Jruby competes closely with NMatrix-MRI.
-We can still optimize it to perform better.
-We believe matrix multiplication can be optimized more.
+We can still optimize it to perform better, especially matrix multiplication.

 ###Tests